 Post three self-affirmations about yourself.
 We encourage you to think beyond physical appearance and to consider affirmations that speak to who you are as a person.
 For example: (1) I am confident; (2) I am peace; (3) I am loved.
 Another example: (1) I deserve to take up space; (2) I am a person who cares deeply about my friends and family; (3) "I am a goddess, a glorious female warrior queen of all that I survey.
 Enemies of fairness & equality hear my womanly roar" (Leslie Knope).

-Wednesday, November 3: Featured Speaker, Sahra Nguyen on "Know Your Why: Carving your own lane & building a business with cultural integrity"
+Wednesday, November 3: Sahra Nguyen, "Know Your Why: Carving your own lane & building a business with cultural integrity"

 Join us virtually at 6PM.
 Register online.

 In this talk, Founder & CEO of Nguyen Coffee Supply, Sahra Nguyen, will share her journey of bootstrapping her Direct-To-Consumer coffee startup, transforming the industry through diversity and how building a mission-driven company led her to gracing the cover of Food & Wine.